 PCQI Training at NC State

 PCQI training is offered at NC State University on an as-needed basis.
-If you are interested in completing the course, please contact Marissa Herchler for more information or to be placed on the list.
+If you’re interested in completing the course, please contact Marissa Herchler for more information or to be placed on an interest list.

 There are additional FSMA training requirements and opportunities available through NC State Extension and FDA.

 NC State Extension offers Food Safety Preventive Controls Alliance (FSPCA) FSVP training through the Food, Bioprocessing and Nutrition Services (FBNS) department.

 For more information about FSVP training at NC State, visit the NC FSMA Training Course Descriptions page.

 Sanitary Transportation of Human and Animal Food

 The FDA provides a free training course for carriers to meet the training requirements of the Sanitary Transportation of Human and Animal Food rule.